anajafizadeh/bone-fractures-detection/README.md

 # bone-fractures-detection
- A software that detects bones fractures in Xray images
+ A software that detects bones fractures in Xray images.
+This is currently an ongoing project.
+ More details will be provided.